This is a gear review of the best hiking shirts of 2025.

 Polyester

-Polyester is a man made fiber that is commonly used in hiking shirts.
-They are very common in hiking base layers as they provide a level of thermal control, wicking and are generally cheap.
+Polyester is a man-made fiber that is commonly used in hiking shirts.
+They are very common in hiking base layers as they provide a level of thermal control, and wicking and are generally cheap.
 But they are not very strong and often are blended with other materials.

 Nylon

 Nylon is a synthetic material that is quite strong.
-Almost all stitching will be nylon and when a hiking shirt is needed for bush bashing through overgrown trail, then nylon is best.
-Due to its strength it is often blended with other fabrics to produce the best results.
+Almost all stitching will be nylon and when a hiking shirt is needed for bush bashing through overgrown trails, then nylon is best.
+Due to its strength, it is often blended with other fabrics to produce the best results.

 Zippers and Buttons